eafunk/audiorack/README.txt

 arServer4 continues to handle automation, scheduling, playlist queue management, and audio mixing functionality.
 However, arserver no longer plays or records any audio.
 Instead it instantiats arPlayer instances, which connect themselves back to the arServer mixer, via jack, for playing file/stream media.
-On the other side, arServer4 instantiates arRecorder instances for capturing and encoding audio from arServer's mix buses, again via jack audio interconnections.
+On the other side, arServer4 instantiates, arRecorder instances for capturing and encoding audio from arServer's mix buses, again via jack audio interconnections.
 A custom control proptocol has been implementedon top of jack's midi system to allow arServer to control the attached players and recorders.
 This allows arSrevre to load, play, stop and unload players through jack interconnects even though the media players are separate programs.
 As a bonus, arPlayer4 and arRecorder4 are independent CLI programs that can be used with other jack programs independent of arServer if you wish.
 And any jack audio source/destrinantion can be routed to/from the arServer mix engine as well.

 The old GUI applications have been replaced with a single web-base GUI.
 This package included a node-js GUI server, which then hosts a javascript GUI application to a client web browser.
 This is how you would use and manage audiorack.

 Documentation is nonexistant other than the source code, and the "help" command after you have started arServer4 running and you connect to it's